publiccodenet/about/index.md

 # What we do

-We help Open Source projects for cities become successful, build sustainable communities around them and create a thriving public Open Source ecosystem.
+We help Open Source projects for public organizations (like cities) become successful, build sustainable communities around them and create a thriving public Open Source ecosystem.

-[Our mission](mission/index.md) is to create a viable future for cities and civic operating systems that are highly participatory and drive societal engagement.
+[Our mission](mission/index.md) is to create a viable future for public organizations and civic operating systems that are highly participatory and drive societal engagement.
 We do this through ecosystem level [Codebase Stewardship](activities/index.md) of both computer and civic code enabling collaboration and re-use at scale.

 Read more about: